 For the University of Pittsburgh School of Law faculty and staff, the career outcomes of our students are the highest priority.
-Of the 138 total graduates of the Class of 2017, 86.2% secured employment by the end of the reporting period.
-Among the members of the class, 119 graduates are employed with private law firms and in areas such as business, government, and public interest.
-Additionally for the Class of 2017:
+Of the 142 total graduates of the Class of 2020, 87.32% (124) secured and began their employment by the end of the reporting period.

-- Corporations which hired members of the Class of 2017 include The World Bank, PNC Bank, ACA Compliance Group; American Retirement Association; Crown Castle, Deloitte Tax, LLP; HBK; Schneider Downs & Co., Inc.; Sellers Dorsey; and East Management Services, Inc.
+- Corporations which hired members of the Class of 2020 include ACA Compliance Group; Allegheny Health Network; BNY Mellon; Crown Castle; Deloitte; KPMG; Range Resources; Schneider Downs & Co.; and UPMC.

 - Graduates are practicing with governmental agencies including District Attorney Offices; Public Defender offices; U.S. Department of Justice (DOJ);U.S. Internal Revenue Service (IRS); and Judge Advocate General's Corps (JAG Corps);

 - Graduates who entered the public interest sector are practicing with organizations including Education Law Center; Allegheny County Bar Foundation, Juvenile Court Project; Financial Industry Regulatory Authority (FINRA); and Neighborhood Legal Services.